afaqmnsr/gamified_sim_platform/README.md

 ---

+## 🔍 Known Limitations

+- ⚠️ **Recursive or unbounded loops** may cause symbolic analysis to hang or timeout.
+- 🚫 **JavaScript symbolic execution** is not yet supported—only Python is verified via Z3.
+- 🧪 **No live user deployment** — the system was tested locally with seeded users and manual testing.
+- 🧰 **Scalability constraints** may arise; sandboxing and load-handling are not yet optimized for production.

+---

 ## ✅ Evaluation Instrumentation

 While the system was not deployed in a live classroom, extensive evaluation capabilities were built-in: